MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

 > public HRESULT [Initialize](#initialize)(DWORD cAccels, ACCELERATOR * rgHostPriorityAccels, IDualEngine20BrowserSessionObserver * pSessionObserver, LPCWSTR pszProfilePath, LPCWSTR pszProfileId)

 #### Parameters
-* `cAccels` The number of accelerators in rgHostPriorityAccels.
+* `cAccels` The number of accelerators in `rgHostPriorityAccels`.

 * `rgHostPriorityAccels` A list of keyboard accelerators to have the session forward to the host.

-* `pSessionObserver` An observer for events from this Session.
+* `pSessionObserver` An observer for events from this session.

-* `pszProfilePath` The path to host's profile path where Session will store relevant files.
+* `pszProfilePath` The path to host's profile path where the session will store relevant files.

-* `pszProfileId` The host's profile id to associate with this session.
+* `pszProfileId` The host's profile ID to associate with this session.

 #### ParseEmieSitelist

-Parses the sitelist xml at the provided path.
+Parses the sitelist XML at the provided path.

 > public HRESULT [ParseEmieSitelist](#parseemiesitelist)(LPCWSTR emieXmlPath)

 #### Parameters
-* `emieXmlPath` Path to the sitelist xml to parse.
+* `emieXmlPath` Path to the sitelist XML to parse.

 #### SetConfigurableSitesFlags